 Michael Feinstein Great American Songbook Initiative

-Note: I was a guest of Hamilton County Tourism.
+Note: I was a guest of Hamilton County Tourism, who covered my expenses while I was in town.